 - Evil Is Hammy: Insanity has only made him hammier.

 - Fate Worse than Death: Technically Zhao isn't dead.
 He might wish he was, though.

-- Irony: Zhao boasted that his killing the Moon Spirit would make him a legend whom students of strategy and history alike would study for thousands of years to come.
-Just seventy years later Kya, Bumi (a former military commander), and Tenzin (who studied his father's history thoroughly) have no idea who he is.
+- Irony: Zhao boasted that his killing of the Moon Spirit would make him a legend, whom students of strategy and history alike would then study for thousands of years to come.
+Just seventy years later; Kya, Bumi (a former military commander), and Tenzin (who studied his father's history thoroughly) have no idea who he is.